Hephaestus, Greek God of Fire & Forge (Vulcan)

 bordone athena scorning advances hephaestus

-Hephaestus also admired Athena, and he believed that they had a connection due to their shared interest in craft and creation.
+In other myths, Hephaestus also admired Athena, and he believed that they had a connection due to their shared interest in craft and creation.
 However, Athena was a maiden goddess, and as such, had vowed to remain a virgin, hence her epithet Parthenos (Virgin).
 When Hephaestus made advances, she rejected him.

 Hephaestus pursued many women, but to no avail.
 Eventually, in some myths, Hephaestus managed to find a happy and fulfilling romance with Kharis, also known as Aglaea.
 Kharis was one of the three Charites, and so she was a goddess of splendor, glory, and adornment.
-Together they had many daughters.
+Together, they had many daughters.

 Hephaestus the Lonely Inventor